koombea/fuzzy_where/README.md

 An `ActiveRecord` implementation of [SQLf](http://en.wikipedia.org/wiki/SQLf).
-At this moment it allows you to load fuzzy definitions from a yaml file and use them as where conditions.
+At this moment it allows you to load fuzzy definitions from a yaml file and use them as `WHERE` conditions.
 More features from SQLf will be added to this gem in future iterations.

 ## Installation